adtoniq/adtoniq-ua-nodejs/adtoniq-ua/README.md

 const adtoniqUA = new AdtoniqUA(auaURL, auaPollInterval)
 ```
 ### Process requests ###
-You must insert a piece of Adtoniq code in the head of every page by calling the following:
+You must insert a piece of Adtoniq code in the head of every page.
+Get that code by calling:
 ```js
 adtoniqUA.getHeadCode()
 ```